-Athletics - Suspension from competition for 50% of the regular season and a meaningful meeting with the AODA coordinator.
+Athletics - Suspension from competition for 50% of the regular season and a meaningful meeting with the AODA coordinator or School Resource Officer.
 No participation until both conditions are met.
 The district may suggest to the parent/guardian that additional evaluation of their student should be considered.